refinedev/refine/documentation/docs/api-reference/mantine/hooks/form/useDrawerForm.md

 > Default: `false`

-When `true`, modal will be visible by default.
+When `true`, drawer will be visible by default.

 ```tsx
 const drawerForm = useDrawerForm({